DaveCaulfield/mkg-north-dublin-martial-arts/README.md

  - The wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/)
  - The font came from [GoogleFonts](https://fonts.google.com/)
  - The icons came from [Font Awesome](https://fontawesome.com/)
- - The code to structure the timetable came from [Codepen](https://codepen.io/)
+ - The code structure for the timetable came from [Codepen](https://codepen.io/)
  - The idea for the landing page zoom and gallery came from [CI Love Running project](https://codeinstitute.net/ie/)

  ## Media